Materials-Consortia/OPTIMADE/optimade.rst

 **REQUIRED keys**

 - :field:`type`: String or List.
-  Specifies the corresponding JSON type for this level of the defined property.
+  Specifies the corresponding JSON type for this level of the defined property and whether the property can be :val:`null` or not.
   The value is directly correlated with :field:`x-optimade-type` as explained below.

   It MUST be one of: